-- Direct Supervision supervisor/peer reviewer readily available and may do part of the task for modelling - Indirect Supervision (Reactive) - supervisor/peer reviewer is nearby e.g. in the same ward or same floor - e.g. able to help quickly - Independent (learner able to do task independently reliably)
+- Direct Supervision supervisor/peer reviewer readily available and may do part of the task for modelling

+- Indirect Supervision

+(Reactive) supervisor/

+peer reviewer is nearby

+e.g. in the same ward or

+same floor e.g. able to

+help quickly

-Our arrive of the arrive a - Supervisor/peer reviewer available on phone or for emergencies.
+- Independent (learner able to do task independently reliably) - Supervisor/peer reviewer available on phone or for emergencies.